 Revolving Loan Fund

-As part of the program, borrowers can also apply for training and technical assistance to boost their development and ongoing success.
+As a part of the program, borrowers can also apply for training and technical assistance to boost their development and ongoing success.

 *Rural Microentrepreneur Assistance Program (RMAP)